 Academic dishonesty is a behavioral issue as well as an issue of academic performance.
 As such, it is considered an act of misconduct and is also subject to the University disciplinary process as defined in the CSU-Pueblo Code of Student Conduct & Adjudication.
-Whether or not punitive action has been implemented by the faculty, a report of the infraction should be submitted to the Dean of Student Affairs who may initiate additional disciplinary action.
-The Dean of Student Affair's decision may be appealed through the process outlined in the Code of Student Conduct & Adjudication.
+Whether or not punitive action has been implemented by the faculty, a report of the infraction should be submitted to the Vice-President of Student Services and Enrollment Management who may initiate additional disciplinary action.
+The Vice-President of Student Services and Enrollment Management decision may be appealed through the process outlined in the Code of Student Conduct & Adjudication.